While you’re here listen to our podcast. This is an interview with LInda Andross on maintaining focus in client meetings.

 What are some of the biggest challenges individuals within organizations face when it comes to communications?
 Are there similar kinds of issues you see over and over, and what are the solutions?

-Some of the common issues that organizations face are A) lack of clarity and transparency – people are either not clear on their roles, who makes decisions and how it affects staff, why companies are implementing certain strategies, etc; B) lack of two-way communication (talking to people, not with them); and C) lack of engagement – we are reading about this every day now.
+Some of the common issues that organizations face are A) lack of clarity and transparency – people are either not clear on their roles.
+They are uncertain on who makes decisions and how it affects staff, why companies are implementing certain strategies, etc. B) lack of two-way communication (talking to people, not with them).
+C) lack of engagement – we are reading about this every day now.

 Employees are not engaged at work probably for all the reasons listed here.
 Solutions depend on the organization.
-I think over communicating can never hurt and thinking through who needs to know what, when and why to ensure that everyone is looped in and moving in the right business direction.
+I think over communicating can never hurt.
+Think through who needs to know what, when and why to ensure that everyone is looped in.
+Then move in the right business direction.

-And when it comes to leadership, if there is one piece of advice on communicating that you’d impart, what would it be?
+And when it comes to leadership, what’s the one piece of advice on communicating you’d impart?

 Be genuine and tell the truth.
 People know if you are BSing them.
-They might not like what you are saying but if they know you are being transparent they will respect you for being straight with them.
+They might not like what you are saying.
+However, if they know you are being transparent they will respect you for being straight with them.

 In this new age of social media and data, what kinds of communications practitioners do you seek out?
 Apart from being great communicators, what skills should they possess?

 We can teach people a lot of the skills that can make them successful in communications.
-At APEX and ruckus Digital we are looking for attributes that will ensure the person will be successful here and in their career.
+At APEX PR and ruckus Digital we look for attributes that ensure the person will be successful here and in their career.

 We look for people who are curious (ask a lot of questions), good listeners (really key!), good at building relationships, have a great sense of humour, enjoy a good challenge and be able to handle conflict.

-Being entrepreneurial is also critical as in our business as an independent agency we need to always be looking/listening for new opportunities.
+Being entrepreneurial is critical.
+In our business as an independent agency we need to always be looking/listening for new opportunities.
 Being good at ping pongs helps too.

 Outstanding communicators are truthful, authentic, and own it

 The business and political landscapes have changed a lot in the past 18 months.
 We’ve seen a focus on fake news, Brexit, and an internationally community in flux.
 More consumers want their favourite brands to be principled and speak out against discrimination or injustice.
-As an agency owner, what are your thoughts on this new age, and how do you advise clients when it comes to taking a stand or dealing with delicate issues?
+As an agency owner, what are your thoughts on this new age?
+How do you advise clients on taking a stand or dealing with delicate issues?